 What should be the age of volunteers?

 The minimum age should be 18 years.
-There is no mandatory for maximum age, those mentally and physically efficiency for the programs are acceptable.
+We need to talk with parents or guardian if you are below 18 year (16 or 17) There is no age limitation for maximum age, those mentally and physically efficiency for the programs..

 How do I get Visa for Nepal?